GHPAUK/QA-FinalProject-Drydock/README.md

 Specifically, you are required to create a Spring Boot API using:

-    * An application back-end developed using the language from your Programming Fundamentals module (e.g. Java)
-    * A managed database hosted locally or within the Cloud Provider examined during your Cloud Fundamentals module (e.g. H2 or MySQL (local / GCP)
+    An application back-end developed using the language from your Programming Fundamentals module (e.g. Java) A managed database hosted locally or within the Cloud Provider examined during your Cloud Fundamentals module (e.g. H2 or MySQL (local / GCP)
-    * a means of making API calls (Postman) and a means of checking persistence (Workbench/H2 console)
+    A means of making API calls (Postman) and a means of checking persistence (Workbench/H2 console)
 ---

-####Scenario
+#### Scenario
 ---
 In this projects scenario I imagine I have been tasked as an employee of a Drydock to implement a new order management system which should utilise a Rest API application as a backend written in Java.